gabrielmchiapetti/BiveAlpha/README.md

 ## How to play
 Here is a guide of how you can play Bive on your PC:

-  1. First download the Bive [Source code](https://github.com/gabrielmchiapetti/BiveAlpha/releases) to your machine.
+  1. First download the [latest release](https://github.com/gabrielmchiapetti/BiveAlpha/releases) to your machine.
-  2. Extract the code into a folder wherever you like
+  2. Extract the release file into a folder wherever you like
   3. Navigate to that folder and open terminal, do not enter the assets folder!
 Make sure you can see the MAIN.py file
   4. Type this command: